Enable text based alternatives for graph display and drawing entry

 Consider the following labor statistics for adult population (age 16 and older) in the US displayed in the table below (all numbers in millions).

-Using the data above calculate adult population for the US.
+Using the data above calculate unemployment rate for the US.

 million